moodle-an-hochschulen/moodle-availability_role/README.md

 Motivation for this plugin
 --------------------------

-If your teachers want to restrict activities / resources / sections in their course to a subset of the course participants and these course participants share a common course role, this plugin is for you.
+If your teachers want to restrict activities / resources / sections in their course to a subset of the course participants and these course participants share a common course role, a course category role or global role, this plugin is for you.

 Have a look at an example: